 A great social media manager has a level head, is capable of handling a crisis, and is well-organized and detail-oriented.
 Finding someone with public relations experience adds another layer of insurance against mistakes.

 Prefer to outsource the work?
 There are many companies specializing in managing social media accounts for businesses.
 This option may be the most impactful if you have room in your budget.
-You can use virtual assistant services, have better time management, and manage more tasks.
+You can use virtual assistant services and better time management strategies to handle more tasks efficiently.

 6. Draft an Employee Social Media Policy